 If you select to send a photo or audio file, you can send an existing one on your phone, or you can create a new one on the spot with WhatsApp!
 Likewise, you can record a video on the spot and send it to your contact via WhatsApp!

 While you are in a chat with someone, you can block them if they are harassing or threatening you.
-This will prevent them from sending you messages (and vice-versa), and will also prevent them from seeing any changes to your WhatsApp profile (including your picture, status, and whether you're online or not).
+This will prevent them from sending you messages (and vice-versa), and will also prevent them from seeing any changes to your profile (including your picture, status, and whether you're online or not).

 To block a WhatsApp contact, start a chat with them (i.e. tap the Contacts category, and then tap their name).
 Then, tap the "Other Options" icon (the three white dots), and then tap More.
 Finally, in the new menu that appears, tap Block.
-To unblock a WhatsApp contact, simply repeat this process.
+To unblock a contact, simply repeat this process.

 Note that if you and any contact that you have blocked are part of one or more of the same groups, you will both still be able to see messages that the other has sent to the group(s).
 If you wish to avoid this, you must exit the group(s).
-See our WhatsApp Groups tutorial to learn how to do this.

-WhatsApp allows you to have a personal status message that lets your WhatsApp contacts know what you're currently doing.
+WhatsApp allows you to have a personal status message that lets your contacts know what you're currently doing.
 You can use this, for instance, to let them know that you are busy doing something, don't want to be disturbed, or are available to chat.
 You can use a pre-made status, or create a custom one.

 On the main screen, tap "More Options" (the three white dots), and then tap Status.